open-edge-insights/eii-core/README.md

                   - "/dev/ion:/dev/ion"
       ```

+> Note
-> **Note**
+>
-> - HDDL Plugin can have ION driver compatibility issues with certain Linux kernel version.
-Refer [OpenVINO-Release-Notes](https://www.intel.com/content/www/us/en/developer/articles/release-notes/openvino-relnotes.html) for verifying the supported kernel version.
-In case ION driver is not successfuly installed HDDL uses shared memory.
-There could be permission issues while using shared memory.
-To fix the permission issues with shared memory configure and start the HDDL daemon with `root` user rights.
+> - The HDDL plugin can have the ION driver compatibility issues with some versions of the Linux kernel.
+To check the supported Linux kernel versions, refer the [OpenVINO-Release-Notes](https://www.intel.com/content/www/us/en/developer/articles/release-notes/openvino-relnotes.html).
+HDDL uses shared memory, if the ION driver installation is not successful.
+While using shared memory, issues related to permissions can occur.
+To fix the permission issues, configure and start the HDDL daemon with root rights.
-> - HDDL usecases tested on hostsystem with Ubuntu 20.04 Kernel 5.11.0-27-generic by configuring and running HDDL daemon with `root` user rights.
+> - HDDL usecases were tested on hostsystem with Ubuntu 20.04 Kernel 5.11.0-27-generic by configuring and running HDDL daemon with `root` user rights.

-#### Troubleshooting issues for HDDL devices
+##### Troubleshooting issues for HDDL devices

-- Check if the HDDL Daemon started on the host machine to verify if it is using the libraries of the correct OpenVINO version used in [build/.env](build/.env).
-Enable the `device_snapshot_mode` to `full` in $HDDL_INSTALL_DIR/config/hddl_service.config on the host machine to get the complete snapshot of the HDDL device.
+- Check if the HDDL Daemon is running on the host machine.
+This is to check if the HDDL Daemon is using the correct version of OpenVINO libraries in [build/.env](build/.env).
+Enable the `device_snapshot_mode` to `full` in `$HDDL_INSTALL_DIR/config/hddl_service.config` on the host machine to get the complete snapshot of the HDDL device.

-- For VPU troubleshooting refer the following link:
+- For troubleshooting the VPU-related issues, refer to the following link:
 <https://docs.openvinotoolkit.org/2021.4/openvino_docs_install_guides_installing_openvino_linux_ivad_vpu.html#troubleshooting>

-- Refer OpenVINO 2021.4 release notes from the following link for new features and changes from the previous versions.
+- For new features and changes from the previous versions, refer to the OpenVINO 2021.4 release notes from the following link:
 <https://software.intel.com/content/www/us/en/develop/articles/openvino-relnotes.html>

-- Refer OpenVINO website in the below link to skim through known issues, limitations and troubleshooting
+- For more details on the Known issues, limitations, and troubleshooting, refer to the OpenVINO website from the following link:
 <https://docs.openvinotoolkit.org/2021.4/index.html>

-### To run on Intel(R) Processor Graphics (GPU/iGPU)
+#### To run on Intel(R) Processor Graphics (GPU/iGPU)

-To run inference on `GPU` device `root` user permissions needs to be used at runtime.

-To enable root user at runtime in `ia_video_ingestion` or `ia_video_analytics` or any of the custom UDF services add `user: root` in the respective `docker-compose.yml` file.
+At runtime, use the `root` user permissions to run inference on a `GPU` device.
+To enable root user at runtime in `ia_video_ingestion`, `ia_video_analytics`, or custom UDF services, add `user: root` in the respective `docker-compose.yml` file.
+Refer the following example:

-For example refer the below snip:

   ```yaml
   ia_video_ingestion: